-This plan of study is designed to provide majors with skills in various areas of audio production including commercial production, narrative and documentary, music recording, and sound for picture.
-Students must complete the Audio Production core and coursework from one of three tracks: Music Production, Media Production, or Audio Post Production.
+This plan of study is designed to provide majors with skills in various areas of audio production including commercial production, music recording, audio for multimedia, and sound for picture.
+Students must complete the Audio Production core and coursework from one of two tracks: Music Production or Audio Post Production.